hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 Therefore, when a dance is called to be performed amongst indifferent dancers, such figures ought to be avoided, to prevent confusion.
 Double, and even treble figures, should be practised by the learner; but not called, unless in companies of good dancers.
 In selecting the figures for a dance, it is not advisable to take too many from one class, or of those performed from one situation; but to take some from each, and give them as much variety as the length of the tune and the talent of the company will admit.

-### Of the performing figures within their proper compass
+### Of the Performing Figures Within Their Proper Compass

 As three couples constitute a country dance, as to number of persons, the figures are so composed as to be kept within their distance of standing.
 A great error, committed by many persons, particularly to be avoided, is, that a couple in "going down the middle", and in "cast off two couple", instead of confining themselves to the distance of three couple, frequently extend the figures beyond six couples, and consequently interfere with the preceding couples.

-### Persons calling the dance
+### Persons Calling the Dance

 Should possess the necessary requisites for performing the duty they may have to execute, in setting the company an example, and dire ting them (when required) in the performance of the dance.
 Such a dance should be called, as they thoroughly understand, and are able to perform with facility.
 When part of the company are indifferent dancers, the persons forming the dance should be selected and placed according to their talent and knowledge of dancing; the best couples at and near the top, that by their performance the others may become instructed in the figure, previous to their having to lead off, otherwise it frequently happens, that the dance is obliged to be changed.

-### Silence in the dance
+### Silence in the Dance

 Should invariably be observed; but it too frequently occurs, that one half of the persons composing the dance are in conversations on subjects generally unconnected with the dance; their attention so frequently required, not only thereby becomes diverted, but the music, which is the guide for the dancer, is prevented from being distinctly heard.

-### Crowding to the top
+### Crowding to the Top

 Is too frequently practised, but should be prevented by those whose province it may be to see that due respect is paid to the person calling the dance; it being impossible to perform the figure of the dance with effect, or correctly, when the couples stand to near to each other.

-### Attention to the figure
+### Attention to the Figure

 While the figure is performing, it is requisite for every person in the dance to observe, whether any of the figures require their attention and assistance for their correct performance, and what number of couples they may require; otherwise, for want of proper attentions, part of the music becomes lost, and the music and figure cannot then be finished together without much bustle, as the music must not wait on the dancers, but the dancers perform the figures and steps as properly adapted thereto.

-### Finishing the figures in their proper places
+### Finishing the Figures in Their Proper Places

 Whatever figure is performed, it should be finished in its proper place before another is commenced; the regularity of the dance must otherwise be completely destroyed.
 The progressive figures should be finished in the centre; and those at top, &c. that bring the dancer back to the same place, should finish in the straight line with the other couples, always observing to finish the figure with the last note of the music.

-### Paradoxical observations
+### Paradoxical Observations

 For the purpose of blending amusement with instruction, and to facilitate the learner's acquirement of something more that a superficial knowledge of country dancing, as well as to convince those persons of the error who hold country dancing as simple trifling art, very easily attainable, the following positions are laid down, to show the nature, extent, and variety, of which country dancing consists, though to some persons, particularly to learners, they may appear paradoxical; yes they are self-evident truth, capable of being clearly explained by good dancers, and rendered easily demonstrable, by an attention to those parts of the work on country dancing, to which they more immediately relate.

 * An English country dance may be composed either of three couples or one hundred, and its parts equally complete in both.
 * A dance may be set with either two, or twenty figures.